blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - Funan trading kingdom appears in Southeast Asia
 - 220 AD: Buddhism travels from Afghanistan to Eastern China, but before it reaches, China collapses again into Wei, Wu and Shu
 - 225 AD: Persians start the Sassanid Empire
+- 280 AD: China forms the Jin Dynasty
+- 320 AD: China split into Cheng Han, Liang, Zhao and Jin
+### Africa
 - 300 AD: Axum empire in Africa built the Obelisk
 - Bantu in Africa and Malay from Southeast Asia populate Madagascar
-- 280 AD: China forms the Jin Dynasty
-- 320 AD: China split into Cheng Han, Liang, Zhao and Jin
 - Ghana Empire sells gold crossing Sahara with camels
 --------